JasonHK-WebExtensions/MCBBS-Server-Verification-Helper/README.md

 MCBBS Server Verification Helper
 ================================

-Ease the hassle of verifying the format of your server promotional post.
+Ease the hassle of verifying the format of your MCBBS server promotional post.